f-tassan/f-tassan/README.md

 - 👋 Hi, I’m Faisal Altassan
 - 👀 I’m interested in Robotics, Artificial Intelligence, and Electronics
-- 📫 How to reach me ...
+- 📫 How to reach me: faisal.f.i.t@gmail.com

 <!---
 f-tassan/f-tassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.